reactive-tech/kubegres/README.md

 [Reactive Tech Limited](https://www.reactive-tech.io/) offers support for organisations using Kubegres.
 And we prioritise new features requested by organisations paying supports as long the new features would benefit the Open Source community.
-We start the implementation of new features within 24h of the request from organisations paying supports.
+We start working on the implementation of new features within 24h of the request from organisations paying supports.

 **Sponsor**